gerbless/react-tutorial/README.md

 ```

-To create some CSS styling for this example, we will use SuitCSS style guides to create CSS code.
-If you want to know more about suitcss please follow this link http://suitcss.github.io
+If you want to know, obviously we can add some styles to these components, we are going to use SuitCSS style guides to create our CSS code.
+If you want to know more about SuitCSS please follow this link http://suitcss.github.io

 ```css
 .UserProfile{